-In the event of a termination of the grant, OEO shall immediately revoke Subgrantee's access to the DBA FACSPro Weatherization system.
+In the event of a termination of the grant, OEO shall immediately revoke Subgrantee's access to the DBA FACSPro Weatherization system and the LITT system.
 Subgrantee shall return all relevant records to OEO, including electronic and paper records.
 The transfer of records must be done in a secure manner to ensure confidentiality.